Write a little about yourself. Just a paragraph will do.

 What kind of pie to make to bring to my next roleplaying night, and

 when strawberries will be ready for picking.
 How to give friends or

 family warmth when they need it.

-Where to hike next, and whether that's a red oak or a black oak by
+Where to hike next, and how to tell a red oak or a black oak by the

 interesting work, now that the mills are dead and the farms are